-This function saves the gateway's configuration automatically to an SD Card each time the gateway is rebooted via the Restart Now button on the webpage.
-If this unit should fail in the future, the last configuration the gateway used is stored on the SD card and can be used for a new gateway to get the application back up and running quickly.
+This function saves the gateway's configuration automatically to an SD Card each time the gateway is rebooted via the Restart Now button on the web page.
+If this unit should fail in the future, the last configuration stored on the SD card and can be used for a new gateway to get the application back up and running quickly.